The Trade Desk & CTV Alignment

-Programmatic advertising creates an arena for advertisers and ad publishers to come together to place advertisements on OTT and connected TV, as well as other online sites.
-In most cases, the advertisers and publishers don’t negotiate directly with one another.
-Rather, there is a process, driven by AI algorithms, that matches advertisers’ bids with inventory that publishers have available to sell.
+Programmatic advertising creates an arena for advertisers and ad publishers to bid on ad spots on websites, podcasts, and OTT and connected TV content.
+The advertisers and publishers won’t negotiate directly with one another.
+There is a process, driven by AI algorithms, that matches bids with inventory that publishers have available to sell.

 There are several flavors of programmatic advertising, but about 90% of such advertising is done through Real-Time Bidding (RTB).
 In RTB, ads are sold through real-time auctions.
 They’re fast.
 The typical online ad sale is made in about 100 milliseconds.